arvigeus/AZ-204/Learning Path/Functions.md

 For languages that rely on _function.json_, the portal provides a UI for adding bindings in the **Integration** tab.
 You can also edit the file directly in the portal in the **Code + test** tab of your function.

 In .NET and Java, the parameter type defines the data type for input data.
-For instance, use `string` to bind to the text of a queue trigger, a byte array to read as binary, and a custom type to de-serialize to an object.
+For instance, use `string` to bind to the text of a queue trigger, a byte array to read as binary, and a custom type to deserialize to an object.
 Since .NET class library functions and Java functions don't rely on _function.json_ for binding definitions, they can't be created and edited in the portal.
 C# portal editing is based on C# script, which uses _function.json_ instead of attributes.

 For languages that are dynamically typed such as JavaScript, use the `dataType` property in the _function.json_ file.
 For example, to read the content of an HTTP request in binary format, set `dataType` to `binary`: